TCP-Lab/Endothelion/src/utils/README.md

 reproducibility.

 __NOTE 2:__
-When running the _hCMEC_D3_ pipeline using the test data set, namely
+When running the _hCMEC_D3_ (or _hCMEC_D3x_) pipeline using the test data set, namely
 ```bash
 kerblam run --profile test hCMEC_D3
 ```
-the warning _Bad TPM normalization...
-Check counts in matrix!_ will be thrown.
+the warnings _Bad TPM normalization in series..._ will be thrown.
 Clearly this is expected and perfectly normal, given the row-wise reduction of the count matrices.

 __NOTE 3:__
 For both count matrices, a further warning will be issued during the pipeline